wzulfikar/lifelog/uncategorized/how_i_set_this_thing_up.md

 First step was logging in to my GitBook account, clicked that __New Book__ button and then filled up necessary information for my GitBook (title, etc).
 Pretty easy.

+Here, I can directly use GitBook web editor and start writing.
+But, what I wanted is, to put files of my book in GitHub then trigger the push from GitHub to GitBook when changes happen.